RavenCutie21/Voice-Changer-Settings/README.md

 note the AMD or Intel ARC version is EXPERIMENTAL, if it doesn't fully work that is why, just check if your GPU supports onnxruntime, if it does you are extremely likely to be able to use this.

-C) [Colab version](https://colab.research.google.com/github/w-okada/voice-changer/blob/master/Realtime_Voice_Changer_on_Colab.ipynb) still probably better than running on CPU, your settings are 2048 chunk 4096 extra crepe_tiny, anything else and it sucked really bad for me
+C) [Colab version](https://colab.research.google.com/github/w-okada/voice-changer/blob/master/Realtime_Voice_Changer_on_Colab.ipynb) still better than running on old hardware by a long shot.

 D) MAC - [latest](https://huggingface.co/wok000/vcclient000/resolve/main/MMVCServerSIO_mac_onnxcpu-nocuda_v.1.5.3.12a.zip) or [stable](https://huggingface.co/wok000/vcclient000/blob/main/MMVCServerSIO_mac_onnxcpu-nocuda_v.1.5.3.12.zip)